What is an eSIM, and how does it work?

 Almost all operators in developed countries offer virtual SIMs, but not all of them allow you to use any compatible device.
 For example, Yoigo does not support the Apple Watch.
 Check the network that supports your device before purchasing, as not all mobile networks around the world are the same.

 It depends on the device.
 An iPhone allows you to have up to 8 profiles activated at the same time, depending on the device. iPhones 14 and 15 have recently allowed people to use more than one at a time.
-The last Samsung Galaxy devices allow more than 5 eSIMs, but only allow using one.
+The latest Samsung Galaxy devices allow more than 5 eSIMs but only allow the use of one.

-Yes, in Holafly you can buy an eSIM from any country you travel to, so you have data without paying roaming charges.
-You can also keep your domestic phone number in case someone calls you (dual SIM).
+Yes, in Holafly, you can buy an eSIM from any country you travel to, so you have data without paying roaming charges.
+You can also keep your domestic phone number if someone calls you (dual SIM).
+If you need an eSIM for Europe, Australia, or Latin America, Holafly is your go-to.

 Yes, if you are a T-Mobile customer, you can get a local virtual SIM card from this provider with a monthly subscription plan at one of their physical stores.